SAND-Lab/MEA-NAP/README.md

 ## How to use the pipeline

-To quickly get started, open `MEApipeline.m` in matlab, read through the instructions in section 1 and modify the parameters.
+To quickly get started, open `MEApipeline.m` in matlab, and read through the instructions in section 1 and modify the parameters.
 You can find the [full documentation on our MEA-NAP read-the-docs website](https://analysis-pipeline.readthedocs.io/en/latest/).